-In 2017, there were more than 28,700 RNs employed in the state, making an annual mean wage of $57,700.
+There are 28,800 RNs employed in the state, making an annual mean wage of $61,250.
 While this is lower than the national average, Mississippi has the fifth highest job concentration for RNs in the U.S. behind South Dakota, West Virginia, Delaware and Missouri.
 Learn more about how to become a CNA, LPN, RN, or APRN in Mississippi below.

 How to Get Certified Nurse Aide (CNA) Certification in Mississippi

 In Mississippi, nursing assistants are called certified nurse aides (CNAs).
 To work as a CNA in Mississippi, a nurse aide must be certified by the Mississippi Department of Health.